-Tap so or so to open the bus configuration menu, Bus configuration includes the serial clock (SCL) and the serial data (SDA) corresponding to the channel settings.
+Left swipe or to open the bus configuration menu, Bus configuration includes the serial clock (SCL) and the serial data (SDA) corresponding to the channel settings.
 See Figure 12-22:

 Figure 12-22 I2C Bus Configuration Menu

 Notes: When SCL or SDA channel is set, the system will automatically set other channels.